 - Dislocated vertebrae.
 Even if the bones in the neck do not fracture in a collision, the vertebrae could be dislocated, causing pain and limiting mobility.
 If the dislocated bone impinges on the spinal cord, it can have the same effect as a broken vertebra.
 The victim could suffer paralysis or death.

 Each of these injuries has the potential to be life-changing.
-If your injury was caused by a negligent driver, an experienced motorcycle accident lawyer can investigate the crash and determine the value of your claim based on the seriousness of your injuries.
+If your injury was caused by a negligent driver, an experienced personal injury attorney can investigate the crash and determine the value of your claim based on the seriousness of your injuries.

 How Drivers Cause Motorcycle Crashes